AllTheMods/ATM-10/README.md

 All The Mods 10
 ======
-This is the official repository and issue-tracker for All The Mods 10 1.21
+This is the official repository and issue-tracker for All The Mods 10 1.21.1

 Does "All The Mods" *really* contain ALL THE MODS?
 No, of course not.

 Need Help?
 ======
-When reporting an issue put the version number before the issue title!
-Such as [FULL][1.37] My game is broken!
-Also include any added mods you may have put in, into the description of the issue.
+When reporting an issue, please follow the templates!

 |You can also find us on Discord for help<br>or just to chat as well as Reddit|
 |:------------:|